walnuthq/madara-docs/docs/components/nodes.md

 | **Sequencer** | Participates in transaction ordering and block production |
 | **Gateway** | Exposes synchronization endpoints for other Madara nodes to connect and sync from |

-The exact functionality of each capability is explained later.
-Any of these can be either turned on or off but the sequencer and gateway are useless without full node functionality.
+The exact functionality of each capability is explained in the following sections.
+Any of these can be either turned on or off but the sequencer and gateway cannot function properly without full node functionality.

+Madara nodes can have different roles depending on which capabilities they enable.
 Assuming the node has full node capabilities turned on, the options for sequencer and gateway variants are:

 | Sequencer | Gateway | Explanation |
 |:---------:|:-------:|------------------|